Loopring/loopring-web-v2/static/statistics/NFT_AirDrop_20220518.md

 | 110910    | 0x68a589bec4462e6c2b9273801cd63e73d55285ec |
 | 110925    | 0x077a4306f77138cf3837683d7d4133e4dc341573 |

-2. 750 by random 'Lucky Draw' to anyone making a swap or trade in any of incentive pairs
+**2. 750 by random 'Lucky Draw' to anyone making a swap or trade in any of incentive pairs**

 | accountId | address                                    |
 | --------- | ------------------------------------------ |